d12frosted/elpa-mirror/melpa/basic-mode-readme.txt

 include syntax highlighting and indentation, as well as support for auto-numbering and renumering of code lines.

+The base mode provides basic functionality and is normally only used to derive sub modes for different BASIC dialects, see for example `basic-generic-mode'.
+For a list of available sub modes, please see https://github.com/dykstrom/basic-mode, or the end of the source code file.

+By default, basic-mode will open BASIC files in the generic sub mode.
+To change this, you can use a file variable, or associate BASIC files with another sub mode in `auto-mode-alist'.

 You can format the region, or the entire buffer, by typing C-c C-f.

 When line numbers are turned on, hitting the return key will insert